AdobeDocs/workfront.it-IT/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

     -->
     <!--
      <ul>
       <li> If the task has a parent, it checks to see if the value of Can Start for the parent it set to True.
-If the value for the parent is False, then all the subtasks have the value of Can Start set to False, as well.&nbsp;</li>
+If the value for the parent is False, then all the subtasks have the value of Can Start set to False, as well.  </li>
       <li> It also checks to see if the predecessors of the task as well as the predecessors of their parents are complete.
 If they are complete, the Can Start value for the task is set to True.
-If any of the task predecessors or their parents' predecessors are not complete, or have a status of Complete-Pending Approval, then the Can Start value for the task is set to False.&nbsp;</li>
+If any of the task predecessors or their parents' predecessors are not complete, or have a status of Complete-Pending Approval, then the Can Start value for the task is set to False.  </li>
      </ul>
     -->
     <!--